armaanhammer/lock-challenge/design_log/Step_2_Appendix.md

 Uncertain what "threading example" means.
 Perhaps refering to an included document?
 Perhaps means to create my own toy example to test class from [Step 1](Step_1.md).
 If so, then [Step 3](Step_3.md) is meat of what this is getting at, so going to parse through that first and come back to this.

-Upon reading through Step 3, it does appear that I simply need to make my Testbench threadable with up to 3 threads.
+Upon reading through Step 3, it does not appear to be related to this Testbench, so I infer that I simply need to make my Testbench threadable with up to 3 threads.

 <br>